PRISM: Probabilistic Runtime Insights and Scalable Performance Modeling for Large-Scale Distributed Training: Related Work

 \subsection{Large-Scale Training and Performance Modeling}

 Performance modeling for large-scale training has traditionally relied on analytical abstractions.
-Systems such as ~\cite{zhang2024megascale, metis} and related works focus on optimizing parallelism strategies under ideal conditions.
-MADMax~\cite{hsia2024madmax} introduces a trace-based analytical model to project optimal parallelization strategies while assuming consistent hardware performance regardless of the underlying workload.
-Although these performance models are effective for making high-level design decisions, they typically assume uniform hardware behavior and thus fail to capture the fine-grained real-world variability that emerges at scale.
+Systems such as~\cite{zhang2024megascale, metis, amped, astrasim, merak, zheng2022alpa} and related works focus on optimizing parallelism strategies under ideal conditions.
+For example,~\cite{madmax} introduces a trace-based analytical model to project optimal parallelization strategies while assuming consistent hardware performance regardless of the underlying workload.
+Although effective for making high-level design decisions, these models typically assume uniform hardware behavior and thus fail to capture the fine-grained real-world variability that emerges at scale.

-Existing non-analytical frameworks, such as Lumos~\cite{liang2025lumos} offer detailed statistical profiling capabilities but focus primarily on average case performance.
+Other existing frameworks, such as~\cite{lumos, vtrain} offer detailed profiling capabilities but focus primarily on average case performance.
 This limits the framework's ability to model training dynamics in real-world clusters, where mixed GPU generations, thermal variation, and non-uniform interconnects are increasingly common.
 In contrast, PRISM explicitly models these variations in both space (devices, nodes) and time (runtime), allowing more accurate and realistic predictions for modern and future training workloads.